Top 5 Vegan Thanksgiving Recipes

 2. Vegan Mushroom Gravy

-No main dish — meaty or not — is complete without a sauce of some kind.
+No main dish—meaty or not—is complete without a sauce of some kind.
 And while turkey giblets are usually the base for gravy, we’ve got a recipe for one that won’t be using any part of the poor bird.
 Instead, the The New York Times has come up with a recipe that’s full of portobello mushrooms.
-With the help of some good vegetable stock (here’s a recipe for a great one) and some soy sauce, this condiment has a nice, round flavor.
+With the help of some excellent vegetable stock (here’s a recipe for a great one) and some soy sauce, this condiment has a nice, round flavor.

 Don’t forget to use a ladle to make sure you get enough of this luscious liquid, and the kids will love using this dinosaur one.
 What else makes this gravy great?
 You don’t need to fuss over it, since it slow cooks all day.
 And you can freeze the extra for future meals.